 The Lusaka house is a welcome sanctuary from the hustle and bustle of the hospital.
 After placement it is great being able to relax by the pool, share hospital stories with the other students or simply slip away to the terrace to read your book.
 The weekly BBQ is a highlight and a great way to get to know your housemates, and the Work the World team, a bit better.

 Visiting the spectacular Victoria Falls in Livingstone was an amazing experience as was the boat and land safari over the border in Botswana, where we were lucky to see a whole range of wildlife and get up close to a family of swimming elephants.
 Closer to home, Lusaka is a fun city to spend time in at the weekend and overindulge at a fancy steak restaurant before hitting the busy local bars and clubs.
-Lying by the pool is a great place to nurse a sore head the next morning.

 The Village Healthcare Week was the cherry on the top of my time in Zambia.
 We were welcomed into the home of a wonderful host family which provided a valuable insight into what life is like outside the capital for many Zambians.
 Time spent at the small district hospital is an interesting comparison to the hospital in Lusaka as it is better resourced, and you get exposure to a variety of specialities and conditions.
 Bring your dancing shoes as the local school kids will show you how to bust a few moves… or at least try to.